gdiaz384/py3TranslateLLM/wiki/pages/Text-Encoding.markdown

 - Computers only understand 1's and 0's.
 The letter `A` is ultimately a series of 1's and 0's.
 How does a computer know to display `A`, `a`, `à`, or `あ`?
 By using a standardized encoding schema.
 - Due to various horrible and historical reasons, there is no way for computers to deterministically detect arbitrary character encodings from files.
 - Automatic encoding detection is a lie.
 Those just use heuristics which can and will fail catastrophically eventually.
-- Thus, the encodings for the text files and the console must be specified at runtime, or something might break.
+- Thus, the encodings for text files and the console must be specified at runtime, or something might break.

 ### Common and Standard Encodings